HomeTriviaArtistsDonald Judd

 4.

-Donald Judd designed furniture that is still produced today by the Judd Foundation.
+As of 2024, Donald Judd's furniture designs were still produced by the Judd Foundation.

 Click to reveal answer ›